MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/meeting-app-status-unhealthy.md

 ---
-title: The Meeting app status of an MTR device is unhealthy
+title: The Meeting app status of an MTR device is Unhealthy
 description: Resolve the issue that causes the Meeting app signal of a Microsoft Teams Rooms (MTR) device to appear as Unhealthy. ms.reviewer: ms.topic: troubleshooting